 Great Seal of the Choctaw Nation

-An unstrung bow, encompassing three arrows and a smoking pipe-hatchet, symbolizes history and tradition of the Choctaw Indians.
+An unstrung bow, encompassing three arrows and a smoking pipe-hatchet, symbolizes the history and tradition of the Choctaw Indians.

 Peaceable by nature, the Choctaws smoked their pipe-hatchets (or tomahawks), as they sat in solemn deliberation around council fires.

-Though peace loving, the Choctaws speedily would string their bows and staunchly set forth to defend themselves if they were provoked.
+Though peace loving, the Choctaws would string their bows speedily and set forth to defend themselves staunchly if they were provoked.